-- 130. A notice of motion may be given at any council meeting, but may not be dealt with at that meeting. - 131.
+- 131. A notice of motion may be given at any council meeting, but may not be dealt with at that meeting. - 132.
 A notice of motion shall be given verbally and in writing to all members of council present.
-A copy of such notice of motion shall be given to the CAO upon adjournment of the meeting at which the notice is given. - 132.
+A copy of such notice of motion shall be given to the CAO upon adjournment of the meeting at which the notice is given. - 133.
 Every notice of motion shall precisely specify the entire content of the motion to be considered, and shall be on the agenda for the next regular meeting of Council unless otherwise specified.

-PECUNIARY INTEREST
+PECUNIARY AND CONFLICT OF INTEREST

-- 133. When a Member has a pecuniary interest in a matter before Council, a Council Committee or any other body, board, commission, committee or agency to which the Member is appointed as a representative of the Council, the Member shall, if present: - a.
-Disclose the general nature of the pecuniary interest prior to any discussion on the matter; - b.
+- 134. When a Member has a pecuniary or conflict of interest in a matter before Council, a Council Committee or any other body, board, commission, committee or agency to which the Member is appointed as a representative of the Council, the Member shall, if present: - a.
+Disclose the general nature of the pecuniary and conflict of interest prior to any discussion on the matter; - b.
 Abstain from any discussion and voting on any question relating to the matter; - c.
 Leave the room in which the meeting is being held until discussion and voting on the matter are concluded; if required; - d.
 If the matter with respect to which the Member has a pecuniary interest is the payment of an account for which funds have previously been committed, it is not necessary for the Councillor to leave the room; and - e.
-If the matter with respect to which the Member has a pecuniary interest is a question on which the Member as a tax payer, an elector or an owner has a right to be heard by the Council; - i.
-It is not necessary for the Member to leave the room; and - ii.
+If the matter with respect to which the Member has a pecuniary and conflict of interest is a question on which the Member as a tax payer, an elector or an owner has a right to be heard by the Council; - i.
+It is not necessary for the Member to leave the room; and ii.
 The Member may exercise the right to be heard in the same manner as a person who is not a Member.